valvikanaiya/thirtysixstudio/README.md

+# Project Plan

-# Path
+## ✅ Path

-- basic react app
+- Create a basic React app
-- tailwind css
+- Install and configure Tailwind CSS
-- create app component
+- Create an `App` component
-- donload images from thirtysixstudio
+- Download images from ThirtySixStudio
-- mack images in an array
+- Store images in an array
-- create canvas component
+- Create a `Canvas` component
-- load first 150 images and show im the canvas
+- Load the first 150 images and display them on the canvas
-- animate the canvas
+- Animate the canvas
-- make canvas daynamic so that it loads 150 images from desired index
+- Make the canvas dynamic so it loads 150 images from a specified index
-- reuse the canvas component to create a new cancas as many time as needed
+- Reuse the `Canvas` component to create new canvases as needed